tmkim/TCGBH/README.md

 Trading Card Game - Bounty Hunter : Useful app for calculating the market price for several trading cards

 The goal is to provide an app to help users calculate the cost of building a deck for the [One Piece] TCG, using information from TCGPlayer via https://tcgcsv.com/
-This may help users finance their own decks, and calculate the cost of decks seen in competitive play.
+End goal is similar to a combination of Egman Deckbuilder + TCG Player market prices This may help users finance their own decks, keep track of what cards they already own, and calculate the cost of decks seen in competitive play.
 Extra: Users may save price data for future comparisons

+Users will not have to log in for basic functionality.
+Login will allow for extra features such as saving cards/decks.

 Users will be able to :
     - Create a deck list